 10. Flux BitterSweet

 Perhaps the simplest of the vocal plugins on this list, the free version of Flux Bittersweet features just one knob.
-On the left you’ll see “sweet,” and the right, “bitter.”
+On the left you’ll see “sweet,” and on the right, “bitter.”
 The more “bitter,” the sharper the consonants.
 The “sweeter” side reduces transients.
 If used on vocals, this plugin can emphasize harsh consonants for a punchier sound.
 It might not look like much, but this plugin can pack a punch.

 The 10 vocal plugins listed here are certainly some of the most powerful tools you can have for mixing vocals.
 However, so many other great plugins exist, too.
 This list only scratches the surface.
 Still, it should give you plenty to mess around with until you’re ready to explore even more vocal plugins.